arademaker/arademaker.github.com/about.md

 ANUBIS (database consistency check) and Ontology and Context (investigating the problem of ontology alignment).

-Alexandre is the author/co-author of 28 papers published in peer-reviewed journals and international conferences.
+Alexandre is the author/co-author of more than 28 papers published in peer-reviewed journals and international conferences.
 His areas of expertise are logics, proof theory, knowledge representation and reasoning.
 He has also worked with natural language processing and